McDonald's reports lower Q2 sales, charges weigh down profit

 AP Business Writer

-McDonald’s sales fell short of expectations in the second quarter, a sign that inflation and menu price increases could be taking a toll on U.S. demand.
+McDonald’s sales fell short of expectations in the second quarter as coronavirus restrictions shuttered stores in China and higher prices took a toll on U.S. demand.

 The Chicago burger giant said its revenue fell 3% to $5.72 billion in the April-June period.
 That was short of Wall Street’s forecast of $5.8 billion, according to analysts polled by FactSet.

-U.S. same-store sales were up 3.7%.
-Earlier this spring, McDonald’s said it was starting to see some consumers trade down to lower-priced items or order fewer items at a time.
+CEO Chris Kempczinski said McDonald’s has benefited from another form of trading down, with higher-income Americans choosing on some days to hit a McDonald’s rather than more expensive sit-down restaurants.

+“Even though we’re pushing through pricing, the consumer is tolerating it well,” Kempczinski said.

-McDonald’s said its earnings fell 46% to $1.19 billion.
+McDonald’s profit fell 46% to $1.19 billion.
 That included $1.2 billion in charges related to the sale of its 850 stores in Russia.

 Excluding one-time items, McDonald’s earned $2.55 per share.
 That was ahead of Wall Street’s forecast of $2.45 per share.